Low Fat VS Low Carb (which loses more body fat?)

 In addition, the menu that the participants followed does not emulate normal dieting and does not account for what diet would be easier to eat over extended periods.

 "But there is currently a gap between our understanding of the physiology and our ability to make effective diet recommendations for lasting weight loss."

 Hall recommends that for now, the best diet is the one that you can stick to.

 Make sure to keep an eye on your body fat by regularly checking your BMI and measuring your waist!

 Check out our Low Fat Diet Report to find out how you can reduce fats from your diet.

-Our plans are low fat in nature so head over to our 11 Weekly Diet Plans to chose from a variety of diets to try out!
+Our plans are low fat in nature so head over to our large choice of weekly diet plans for a variety of diets to try out!

 Using the food diary, databases and diet plans in wlr will help you to decide which is the best dieting method for you.
 Most people find it a real "eye opener" - you can try it free for 24 hours.